niljub/bittensor/tests/neurotrace/README.md

 ### Running Tests

 After generation, the pytest framework can run the generated test files, or you can opt to use NeuroTest for execution.
+For now, you'll need to manually create mocks for certain network calls.
+Future versions will autogenerate mocks.s

 This setup streamlines the process of creating and managing a broad suite of unit tests for Bittensor developers aiming to ensure robustness and reliability in their code.